thenewtemple/thenewtemple/README.md

 the manuscript was eventually discovered in the mid-nineteenth century and became known as the Leningrad Codex.
 JPS has adapted the latest BHS edition of the Leningrad text by correcting errors and providing modern paragraphing.

-hebrew-english

 JPS Hebrew-English Tanakh

 The JPS Hebrew-English Tanakh features the oldest-known complete Hebrew version of the Holy Scriptures, side by side with JPS’s renowned English translation.
-Its well-designed format allows for ease of reading and features clear type, an engaging and e'cient two-column format that enables readers to move quickly from one language to another, and an organization that contemporary readers will (nd familiar.
-It opens as a Hebrew-language book (from le) to right).
+Its well-designed format allows for ease of reading and features clear type, an engaging and efficient two-column format that enables readers to move quickly from one language to another, and an organization that contemporary readers will (nd familiar.
+It opens as a Hebrew-language book (from left to right).

 </b>